illinois-cs241/illinois-cs241.github.io/_posts/2016-09-01-extreme-edge-cases.md

 ## Writing Unit Tests

-Your goal is to show that the other interns’ implementations of camelCaser–which, of course, you can’t see directly–fail on some extreme test cases, and, in the meantime, demonstrate to the head honcho at Facenovel exactly how robust your own function is.
+Your goal is to show that the other interns’ implementations of camelCaser—which, of course, you can’t see directly—fail on some extreme test cases, and, in the meantime, demonstrate to the head honcho at Facenovel exactly how robust your own function is.

 Facenovel promises to pass in C-strings.
-Likewise, you promise to return a dynamically allocated NULL terminated array of strings (the array and the strings both on the heap and each string in separate buffers).
+Likewise, you promise to return a dynamically allocated NULL-terminated array of strings (the array and the strings both on the heap and each string in separate buffers).

 What kinds of edge cases might come up?